metaleap/gerbil-lsp/lsp/notes.md

 - the current _position_ (see note at intro of part 2. above) at which auto-completion proposals will pop up

 Results:
-- empty list if in a num / char / string literal (but not quoted-symbol "literal" =)
+- empty list if in a num / char / string literal (but not quoted-symbol literal)
 - a list of symbol-info structures like also returned above in `defs-in-file` and `defs-search`, with these extra considerations:
   - `children`: not populated (or even computed)
   - `infos`: